 Lung Cancer Nursing UK was established in 1998 as the National Lung Cancer Forum for Nurses (NLCFN).
-In 2019, to celebrate its 20th anniversary conference, the National Lung Cancer Forum for Nurses (NLCFN) announced a new name, Lung Cancer Nursing UK, along with a new brand and website intended to improve understanding of the expertise and professionalism of specialist nurses amongst healthcare professionals and policy makers.
+In 2019, to celebrate its 20th anniversary the new name, Lung Cancer Nursing UK, was announced - to improve understanding of the expertise and professionalism of specialist nurses amongst healthcare professionals and policy makers.

 Membership has increased from around 40 in 1997 to approximately 300 members today.
 This increase in nurses specialising in caring for patients with lung cancer has led to many nurses being employed in many different roles, often feeling isolated and with little support.
 The organisation was established primarily to provide networking and support nurses in this situation.